Six Flags Great Adventure

-Six Flags Great Adventure is an amusement park located approximately 20 miles southeast of Trenton in Jackson, New Jersey.
-Owned and operated by Six Flags, the park complex is situated between New York City and Philadelphia and includes a water park named Hurricane Harbor.
+Six Flags Great Adventure is a 160 acre amusement park in Jackson Township, New Jersey, United States, between New York City and Philadelphia.
+Owned and operated by Six Flags, the park is part of the larger 510 acre Six Flags Great Adventure Resort complex.
+This complex also includes a water park named Hurricane Harbor New Jersey, a safari park named Wild Safari Adventure, and a glamping resort named Savannah Sunset Resort and Spa.

 It first opened to the public as simply Great Adventure in 1974 under the direction of restaurateur Warner LeRoy.
 Six Flags acquired the park in 1977.
+Hurricane Harbor New Jersey, an adjacent water park, was opened and added to Great Adventure in 2000.
+The park is located right off of Interstate 195 and is along Monmouth Road (County Route 537).

-In 2012, Six Flags combined its 160 acre Great Adventure with its 350 acre Wild Safari animal park to form Six Flags Great Adventure & Safari park.
+In 2012, Six Flags combined its 160 acre Great Adventure park with its 350 acre Wild Safari animal park to form Six Flags Great Adventure & Safari.
 At 510 acre, it is the second-largest theme park in the world following Disney's Animal Kingdom.
-The park is located right off of Interstate 195 and is along Monmouth Road (County Route 537).

 History

 Warner LeRoy era (1974–1977)

 In 1972, entrepreneurial businessman Warner LeRoy developed concept plans for the Great Adventure entertainment complex, proposing seven parks be built within the complex: An amusement park, a safari park, a show park, a floral park, a sports complex, a shopping district, and a campground with beach/waterpark and stables.
 His proposal also included plans for hotels, which were connected to the parks and could be reached by boats, buses, a sky ride and/or a monorail.
 LeRoy wanted his parks to flow naturally through the forest and lakes, capitalizing on the back-to-nature movement of the era.
 He chose a property then owned by the Switlik family, in an area centrally located between the New York City and Philadelphia regions.
 The property on County Route 537 had easy access to the newly constructed Interstate 195, which connected central New Jersey to the New Jersey Turnpike (Interstate 95) and would eventually (in 1981) connect to the Garden State Parkway.

 Since the park's opening, it has been served by in-house emergency services composing of the Fire Department (Ocean County Station 58) and Emergency Medical Service (Ocean County Squad 80).

 LeRoy collaborated with Hardwicke Industries, who previously built safari parks in Canada and Europe.
 Together, they set out to open the seven parks in stages over a 5-year period.
 After a 4,500 invitation-only guest opening on June 30, 1974, the Great Adventure entertainment complex opened to the general public on July 1, 1974, at a price tag of $10 million.
-At the time of the opening, only the Enchanted Forest and Safari parks were operational, with elements from five of the other planned parks being used to create the Enchanted Forest.
+At the time of the opening, only the Enchanted Forest area and Safari park were operational, with elements from five of the other planned parks being used to create the Enchanted Forest.